Black Is Beltza: Premise

 Manex will be an inadvertent witness to some of the most remarkable events and actors from the last decades: Racial riots, the Black Panthers, the Cuban Revolution, Cold War spy games, which all make for a colourful portrait of the ’60s counterculture era.

 Accolades

 Released in Spain on 5 October 2018, Black is Beltza was nominated for two accolades:

 Sequel

-A sequel, titled Black Is Beltza II: Ainhoa is set to be released in 2022.
-It will follow Ainhoa, the daughter of Manex, who has inherited his social commitment and taste for adventure.
+A sequel, titled Black Is Beltza II: Ainhoa was released in 2022.
+It follows Ainhoa, the daughter of Manex, who had inherited his social commitment and taste for adventure.